mmmaaatttttt/personal-site/src/pages/blog/gaming-relationships-linear.md

 <GamingLinearRelationships idx={1}/>

 As you might have guessed, more sliders means more parameters in our model.
 In the language of calculus, our model now looks like this:

+<Sidebar direction="right">These equations can also be solved in terms of functions you may have encountered in a high school math class!</Sidebar>

 <Latex displayMode={true} str={`
   \\begin{aligned}